eclipse-iofog/iofog.org/content/docs/2.0.0/reference-agent/debugging.md

 # Remote debugging using IntelliJ

-Here we'll see how to remotely debug our Agent.
-This assumes we have an IntelliJ IDEA IDE up and running, and have already imported the <a href="https://github.com/eclipse-iofog/Agent.git">eclipse-iofog/Agent github repository</a> project we are going to debug.
+Here you'll see how to remotely debug your Agent.
+This assumes you have an IntelliJ IDEA IDE up and running, and have already imported the <a href="https://github.com/eclipse-iofog/Agent.git">eclipse-iofog/Agent github repository</a> project you are going to debug.

 - Open the IntelliJ IDEA IDE and click on Run Configurations (top right)